 Income Protection: The City views paid sick leave as a sort of insurance providing income protection to employees while they are away from work due to illness or injury.
 Even if an employee never uses a day of sick leave, the City believes this income protection provides peace of mind to all employees that they are protected in case of unforeseen circumstances.
 Paid sick leave may not be used for any other purpose and may not to be used as additional paid time off.
-The City considers it an abuse of this policy to use sick leave in order to pursue personal interests including, but not limited to, recreational activities or outside employment.
+The City considers it an abuse of this policy to use sick leave in order to extend holiday, vacation or other time off, or to pursue personal interests including, but not limited to, recreational activities or outside employment.